tratteria/website/content/docs/quickstart/generating-trats.md

 }
 ```

-where `access_token` is set to the Txn-Token.
+where `access_token` is set to the TraT.
 It will have the below body:

 ```json
 {